What are the best techniques to reproduce famous paintings?

 All Kuadros artists are expert draftsmen, since a good drawing is the fundamental basis of a good replica.

 If the artist is not a good draftsman, the end result will likely be of poor quality and leave the customer unsatisfied.

-Although many companies that offer reproductions of paintings use highly talented self-taught artists, at Kuadros we only employ the exclusive service of artists who have graduated from fine arts schools.
-We use this filter to guarantee quality to the public, but it can lead us to increase the cost of certain paints depending on the complexity of the paint.
+Although many companies that offer reproductions of paintings use highly talented self-taught artists, at KUADROS we only employ the exclusive service of artists who have graduated from fine arts schools.
+We use this filter to guarantee quality to the public, but it can lead us to increase the cost of certain paints depending on the complexity of the artwork.

-That is not why we want to belittle our competition in the art replica market, nor was it missing.
-Both options may be valid at a certain time, and the final choice and the way of working is determined by the quality standards of the company that offers the art reproduction service and the price offered to the end customer.
+Whether you go for a cheap reproduction or something of higher quality, both options may be valid at a certain time.
+The final choice depends on your pocket and by the quality standards of the company that offers the art reproduction service and the price offered to the end customer.

-Step B. The first details are added to the replicas of the work
+Step B. The first details are added to the replicas of the painting

 Depending on the painting, our artists choose the brush that best suits the detail and texture of it.

-The skillful handling of the tools is always something fundamental in the final result of the replica: the mixture of colors and their quality, the blade, the brushes and the canvas, all are part of the final result and ultimately influence the client. end love or despise the painting.
+The skillful handling of the tools is always something fundamental in the final result of the replica: the mixture of colors and their quality, the blade, the brushes and the canvas, all are part of the final result and ultimately influence the client who will love or despise the painting replica.